nniiicc/LIS-570-Au2020/Asg-1.md

 ### Exercise to go deeper (optional)
 In a shared document, start to formulate some assumptions that you have and questions you might ask about the topic you are researching:

 - Epistemic + Ontological Assumptions: What kind of data is useful, and about what kinds of things?
-For example - if you are interested in teen's digital literacy - how will you measure or understand litreacy?
+For example - if you are interested in teen's digital literacy - how will you measure or understand literacy?
 What constitutes a "teen" ?
 What kind of data might be available or need to be gathered to understand literacy levels?
 - Research Questions: Write out three research questions that could be asked and answered about your topic of choice (Your question must begin with How, Who, What, Where or Why)

 ### Draft (turn in)